POETSII/tinsel/README.md

 inline uint32_t tinselCanSend();

 // Set message length for send operation
-// (A message of length n is comprised of n+1 flits) inline void tinselSetLen(uint32_t n);
+// (A message of length n is comprised of n+1 32-bit words) inline void tinselSetLen(uint32_t n);

 // Send message to multiple threads on the given mailbox.